ethereum/ethereum-org-website/src/content/developers/tutorials/nft-minter/index.md

 For users to be able to interact with your smart contract they will need to connect their Ethereum wallet to your dApp.

-### Download Metamask {#download-metamask}
+### Download MetaMask {#download-metamask}

-For this tutorial, we’ll use Metamask, a virtual wallet in the browser used to manage your Ethereum account address.
+For this tutorial, we’ll use MetaMask, a virtual wallet in the browser used to manage your Ethereum account address.
 If you want to understand more about how transactions on Ethereum work, check out [this page](/developers/docs/transactions/).

-You can download and create a Metamask account for free [here](https://metamask.io/download.html).
+You can download and create a MetaMask account for free [here](https://metamask.io/download.html).
 When you are creating an account, or if you already have an account, make sure to switch over to the “Ropsten Test Network” in the upper right \(so that we’re not dealing with real money\).

 ### Add ether from a Faucet {#add-ether-from-faucet}

 In order to mint our NFTs (or sign any transactions on the Ethereum blockchain), we’ll need some fake Eth.
 To get Eth you can go to the [Ropsten faucet](https://faucet.ropsten.be/) and enter your Ropsten account address, then click “Send Ropsten Eth.”
-You should see Eth in your Metamask account soon after!
+You should see Eth in your MetaMask account soon after!

 ### Check your balance {#check-your-balance}

 To double check our balance is there, let’s make an [eth_getBalance](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_getbalance) request using [Alchemy’s composer tool](https://composer.alchemyapi.io/?composer_state=%7B%22network%22%3A0%2C%22methodName%22%3A%22eth_getBalance%22%2C%22paramValues%22%3A%5B%22%22%2C%22latest%22%5D%7D).
 This will return the amount of Eth in our wallet.
-After you input your Metamask account address and click “Send Request”, you should see a response like this:
+After you input your MetaMask account address and click “Send Request”, you should see a response like this:

 ```text
 {"jsonrpc": "2.0", "id": 0, "result": "0xde0b6b3a7640000"}